AswathyRajM/GSIV23_Aswathy_Raj/README.md

-# Project Title

-A brief description of what this project does and who it's for

 # Movies Browser App

 This repository contains a ReactJS app which is a two-page web app for browsing and searching movies

+## Successful Tasks

+✔️ State Management using ReduxToolkit

+✔️ Implemented design according to attached UI specs using React Components

+✔️ Implemented Infinite scrolling

+✔️ Routing

+✔️ API Integration

+✔️ Code structuring

+✔️ Performance

+✔️ Movie searching using debounce technique

+✔️ Responsive design

+✔️ Automated unit Testing using Jest and React Testing library

+✔️ Error logging for APIs

+✔️ PWA

+✔️ Installable app with offline request caching

 ## Environment Variables

 To run this project, you will need to add the following environment variables to your .env file

 `REACT_APP_POSTER_URL` ,
 `REACT_APP_MOVIE_ACCESSS_TOKEN`

 For example, please refer the .env.example file in the root directory

 #### Follow these steps:

     1. Login to TMDB
     2. Get the access token from profile
     3. Create a file named ".env" in the root directory of your project
     4. Copy the contents of .env.example to .env file and replace <your-access-token> with your access token
     5. Save the ".env" file.

 Now your application can use TMDb with the access token you provided.

 ## Run Locally

 Clone the project